Many people talk about the top 100 Bestseller list on Amazon’s Kindle store like it’s the epitome of success for self-publishers. It’s not.

 You didn’t respond to your sales numbers

 As mentioned above, Amazon has a very obvious bias towards higher priced books now.
 But this doesn’t mean you can blindly start charging $5 for your book if no one is willing to buy your book for $5.
-Especially a book that hasn’t ranked yet.
+Especially an ebook that hasn’t ranked yet.

 Instead you have to actually do a bit of work in this very passive income stream model.
 You need to pay attention.

-Within your KDP account, Amazon provides dashboards that show you how many copies each book has sold on a day to day basis.
+Within your Kindle Direct Publishing account, Amazon provides dashboards that show you how many copies each book has sold on a day to day basis.
 You need to pay attention during the first 1-2 months of launching a new book and adjust the price points accordingly.

 More importantly, when to increase your prices to stay favourable to Amazon’s algorithm and continue to rank highly for your keyword.
 Books that are consistently selling 3+ copies a day should have a final price point higher than $2.99.
 (Keep raising the price until your sales are the most optimised point for profit:search result ranking)